tianweigong/fabreading/README.md

 ## Could FAB display multiple pages of instructions/questions?
 Yes.
 For multiple pages of instructions, just add one blank row, input things on `fab_instruction` cell, and leave other cells empty.
 See Examples in `templetes/ALLSTIMULI/causalRelatedness`.
 Similarly, if you want to ask multiple questions for the same stimulus, you can add several blank rows below that stimulus and input questions for the `fab_question` cells while leaving other cells empty.

-## How to use FAB for online experiments?
+## How can I use FAB for online experiments?
 So far FAB does not have its own web server.
 We recommend researchers to use any form tool (e.g., Qualtrics, Google Forms) + any online storage tool (e.g., Google Drive, One Drive; it should be chosen according to your privacy concerns) for online experiments at the current stage.
 Taking Google Drive and Google Forms for example:

 1. Compress the procedure folder and upload it to [Google Drive]( https://www.google.com/drive/) , then you can get the link to the procedure and share it with participants afterward.
 2. Create a [Google Forms]( https://docs.google.com/forms/), add content, demographic questions, etc. Paste the google drive link of your procedure for participants to download.
 And finally add one file-upload question for participants to send their data back.

+## How precision is the timing in FAB?
+The timing precision of FAB should be close to a range of online experiment tools, espcially jsPsych.
+[Here](https://peerj.com/articles/9414/) is a great paper that compared the precision of different online and laboratory tools.
+For response recording, both FAB and jsPsych use the `addEventListener("keydown")` function.
+For stimulus updating, jsPsych rewrites HTML while FAB just toggles the visibility of different divisions, which is regarded as [faster](https://stackoverflow.com/questions/51808700/speed-difference-between-inserting-html-and-changing-display-style-property) than rewriting HTML.